claytonketner/CSCI200_FactorySim/Networking-Message-Classes.md

     networking message listing status of all kits in production
 * Member Data (all public):
      * kitCmds - ArrayList of ProduceKitsMsg’s that have been sent to server
-     * kitStatus - ArrayList of instances of an enum indicating whether each kit command is queued, in                      * production, or completed
+     * kitStatus - ArrayList of instances of an enum indicating whether each kit command is queued, in production, or completed

 ***

 ### ItemUpdateMsg&lt;T&gt;
     generic class updating the state of all items of specified type T
 * Member Data (all public):
-     * add - TreeMap<Integer, T> in which key is ID of new item and entry is new item
+     * putItems - TreeMap in which key is ID of new or updated item and entry is new or updated item
-     * change - TreeMap<Integer, T> in which key is ID of changed items and entry is changed item
-     * delete - ArrayList<Integer> containing IDs of deleted items
+     * removeItems - ArrayList<Integer> containing IDs of deleted items

 ***